songyichao/resowolf/wp-content/plugins/add-to-any/README.txt

 } ?>`

 = How can I add a custom share button? =
-You can create a plugin or customize the following example PHP code to add to your theme's functions.php file:
+You can add the following example PHP code using a "functionality" plugin such as the [Code Snippets](https://wordpress.org/plugins/code-snippets/) plugin:

 `function addtoany_add_share_services( $services ) {
 	$services['example_share_service'] = array(